dtewinkel/GitWorktreeProjects/README.md

 - Finish `Remove-GitWorktree`.
 - Add `Remove-GitWorktreeProject`.

-### Finish tools functionality
+### Rethink tools functionality

-- Copy tools from defaults config in `New-GitWorkTreeProject`.
-- Copy tools from GitWorktree project config in `New-GitWorkTree`.
-- Add CmdLet or CmdLets to add and remove tools for GitWorktree Projects and working trees.
-- Unit test tools.
-- Add ways to add more tools.
-Document the process.

-### Documentation

-- Add documentation.
+- Allow to define script in project to start when opening worktree?
+- Default script in project or project settings?

 ## Assumptions